A review of mechanistic and data-driven models of terrorism and radicalization: Radicalization in opinion dynamics models

-Other compartment models have included possible catalysts for radicalization such as unpopular political decisions or foreign interventions \cite{NIZ14}.
+Other compartment models have included possible catalysts for radicalization such as unpopular political decisions or foreign interventions.
 These may generate hatred that spreads within a population, leading to outbreaks of violence.
 For example, in \cite{NIZ14}, five possible states describe societal attitudes towards a given issue or decision; the population can be ignorant but sensitive to the topic at hand, and once aware, immune, upset, or violent.
-All five groups influence each other and contagion unfolds from an initial condition of a small upset cohort interacting with those who are susceptible or immune to the news.
-After being upset and violent for some time, individuals may accept the \textit{status quo} and become relaxed.
+All five groups influence each other and contagion unfolds from an initial condition of a small cohort of those upset by the news interacting with those who are susceptible or immune to it.
+After being upset, and then violent, individuals may accept the \textit{status quo} and become relaxed.
 Particular attention is given to the growth of the violent cohort whose ranks increase as the upset population interacts with the rest.
 Finally, compartment models have also been used to study the internal dynamics of terrorist cells, with interacting groups of leaders and foot-soldiers; counter-terror measures targeting both groups are also included in the form of distinct death rates \cite{GUT09}.

 Following a slightly different approach, the emergence of two antagonistic, radicalized groups was modeled in \cite{SHO17}.
 Society is here assumed to host two competing religious, ethnic or political groups, each of them harboring a moderate and a radical faction that interact with each other.
 Included in the model is the possibility of one group violently attacking the other.
 Intra-group transitions within a sect (from moderate to radical, and vice-versa) are assumed to occur either spontaneously or through indoctrination, but also depend on the actions and characteristics taken by the other sect.
 This is done by including a sensitivity parameter that indicates how strongly individuals will react to external attacks or propaganda.
 The two $A$ and $B$ sects are divided into time dependent $r_A (t), r_B (t)$ radical and $n_B(t), n_B(t)$ moderate factions.
 Since the total population per sect is assumed to be constant, and $n_A(t) + r_A(t) = N_A$ and $n_B(t) + r_B(t) = N_B$, the time evolution of each sect is completely determined from the dynamics of the radical component.
 For sect $A$ thus